dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlTraceFlag/README.md

 # Description

-The `SqlTraceFlag` DSC resource will set TraceFlags on a sql server engine.
+The `SqlTraceFlag` DSC resource will remove or set one or more trace flags on a sql server engine.

 ## Requirements